charlyeneh/COVID-19-Metrics-Webapp-React-Project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name

-React Capstone Project - COVID-19 Metrics Webapp
+React Capstone Project - COVID-19 Metrics WebApp

 This is a simple metric web-app for tracking of Covid-19 cases in Africa.
 Using the top 20 african countries as a case study.

 ![screenshot](./src/components/images/screenshot.png)

 ## Live Demo (if available)

 [Live Demo Link](https://charlyeneh-covid-19-metrics-app.netlify.app/)